Newspaper Page Text

 insurance department of several

-individual state governments took
+individual s'a'e governments took

-cognizance of affairs and did some
+cognizance of affairs ami did some

 checking on their own account.
-In
+In-

 Needy Column Family